goldpointecoa/website/README.md

 2. Click "New site from Git"
 3. Select your Git provider (GitHub, GitLab, etc.)
 4. Select the repository for this website
-5. Configure build settings (not needed for this static site; leave defaults)
+5. Configure build settings:
+   - Build command: `./build.sh`
+   - Publish directory: `public`
 6. Click "Deploy site"

 Your site will be deployed to a Netlify subdomain (e.g., `your-site-name.netlify.app`).
 You can connect a custom domain in the Netlify settings.